glimpse-editor/getglimpse-web/content/posts/a-year-in-summary.md

 Unfortunately we cannot access download statisics from [WinGet](https://winget.run/pkg/Glimpse/Glimpse).
 Work is also still ongoing to bring Glimpse Image Editor to the [Scoop](https://scoop.sh/) package manager: [#65](https://github.com/glimpse-editor/Glimpse/issues/65)

 We are pleased with the download figures for Glimpse Image Editor 0.2.0 on Windows so far.
-Reaching almost 10000 downloads within three months suggests we now have a dedicated user base on the platform that is gradually migrating across from Glimpse Image Editor 0.1.2.
+Reaching almost 10000 downloads within three months suggests we now have a dedicated user base on the platform that is gradually migrating across from Glimpse Image Editor 0.1.2. **TODO: UPDATE THIS**

 [Return to top](#contents)